eric-asare/ConnectionsLab/projectOne/Documentation.md

 ```

-   * Canvas Preview Upon clicking Create not showing as expected (works on local machine but not after uploading on github)
+   * Canvas Preview Upon clicking Create not showing as expected (works on local machine but not after uploading on github - update : worked on Safari browser)
       - It seems I have to add padding on the html for the image to show and that distorts the overall layout - got pretty stressed about this and stopped working on it.
 Leading it for future iterations

      <table>